 If the companies do not install the required emission control devices, they would be in violation of the agreement and DEQ would impose the penalties specified in the agreements.
 If necessary, DEQ would consider other enforcement actions as well.
 However, DEQ does not expect either company to violate the agreements.
 In the event that they need additional time for reasons beyond their control, DEQ would be willing to renegotiate the date by which the emission control devices must be installed.

+Why do the agreements distinguish between raw materials and cullet?

+Cullet is recycled glass that is mixed with raw materials and charged to a glass melting furnace to produce glass.
+Cullet is not considered to be a raw material for the purposes of the agreements.
+In the emissions profile of glass manufacturing raw materials, metals are emitted from glass furnaces upon the initial melting step.
+Later remelting of glass, such as cullet and frit, does not re-emit the metal HAP once the glass has been formed or vitrified.
+Therefore, there are no restrictions on how much cullet can be used.

 How did you come up with the usage levels?